onigoetz/profiler/README.md

 - `enabled` A simple boolean to enable the profiler or not.
 - `panels` An array of classes that extend `Onigoetz\Profiler\Panel` you can add your own panels and reorder them.
+- `slow_query` Threshold in milliseconds after which it is considered

 ## Panels
 All panels are work in progress for the moment, many changes may evolve